Luckykarter/news-portal/README.md

 ## Features

-The application holds news data (articles) in relational database and serves it via REST API.
+The application holds news data (articles) in relational database (PostgreSQL) and serves it via REST API.

 ### Entering the data

 There are several ways of inputting data into the app

 There is an integration with resource **newsapi.org** to get the articles.

+**NOTE** that to be able to retrieve data from newapi.org - the environment variable `NEWS_PORTAL_KEY` has to be set with the relevant API key.

 #### Via command
 ```
 python manage.py get_articles_from_newsapi --query="topic1, topic2" --period=25